POCO X5 And POCO X5 Pro: Specs, Prices And Availability

 POCO X5 and X5 Pro: Their availability and prices

 Both POCO smartphones were launched globally on 6 February 2023.
-As for the prices, the X5 Pro will be priced at MYR 1199, while the X5 is currently priced at MYR 1099.
-Furthermore, early bird discounts are also being given right now.
+As for the prices, the X5 Pro is rumoured to be priced at SGD 347.
+Unfortunately, there isn’t much clarity on the price for the X5.

 🔥Early-birds sales🔥